 This record analogy, playing it over again, isn’t exactly conventional storytelling- in fact it may not even be storytelling.
 But this is the Coen brothers, and they ain’t interested in convention.

 Llewyn calls Columbia to inform Goldstien that he has his cat, the secretary says:

 “Tell him, ‘Llewyn is THE cat”.

 The sharper and much more confronting dual meaning of the cats is that they correspond to the two babies he intent on having aborted.
-Llewyn ended up with these two cats without any intention of having or keeping them, just like the two babies.
+Llewyn ended up with these two cats without any intention of keeping them, just like the two babies.
 One cat got away (like his first baby that is now 2 years old) and the other got wounded and probably killed by his car (analogous to his second baby which we presume was aborted).
 The wounding of the second cat occurs just after he passes the highway exit to the city where his first child resides.
 This isn’t a coincidence.